hankh95/nusy-product-team/roles/santiago-ethicist/personal-logs/personal-log.md

 - Test ethical assessment with real team decisions
 - Begin learning from initial feedback cycles

+### 2025-11-20 - Architecture & KnowledgeOps Alignment
+**Ethical Decisions Made Today:**
+- Supported the clarification of the target runtime architecture and memory model.
+- Affirmed that KnowledgeOps (knowledge as code) must follow the same safety and provenance standards as code CI/CD.
+- Helped encode Hank’s captain role as the global source of prioritization weights and hard constraints.

+**Challenges Encountered:**
+- Ensuring that self-improvement work (KnowledgeOps, migration) does not quietly displace domain/customer work.
+- Balancing automation of repo migration with the need for human review and historical preservation.
+- Keeping experimental expeditions clearly separated from production behavior.

+**Learning Insights:**
+- Knowledge artifacts can and should be treated like code (ingest → validate → version → deploy), but Git must remain the primary source of truth and KG the runtime projection.
+- Explicit gates (Ethicist + Hank) are required for destructive or structural changes to the repository and knowledge base.
+- Clear migration plans and cargo manifests reduce ethical ambiguity during large refactors.

+**Service Impact:**
+- Strengthened ethical framing for Architecture Redux 3 and KnowledgeOps by capturing gates and responsibilities in docs and features.
+- Improved clarity on how the Ethicist integrates with Kanban and CI/CD (as documented in the merged architecture plan).
+- Supported Hank in defining safe patterns for future autonomous migrations.

+**Areas for Growth:**
+- Develop more concrete patterns for KnowledgeOps rollbacks and staging vs production knowledge.
+- Improve early detection of ethically risky migrations (e.g., loss of provenance, accidental deletion).
+- Formalize checklists for evaluating new expeditions and large-scale refactors.

+**Tomorrow's Focus:**
+- Review emerging KnowledgeOps brain-dump content and ensure ethical concerns are reflected.
+- Help design experiments to validate KnowledgeOps safety and reversibility.
+- Continue integrating ethical checks into Kanban workflows and CI/CD gates.

 ## Personal Growth Journey

 ### Current Capabilities